linea-it/pz-compute/README.md

 manager.
 The script should be used by having an installed conda with a preconfigured and active environment and then calling it to install all the dependencies and RAIL.

+## rail-preprocess-parquet
+The `rail-preprocess-parquet` script may be used to read input data in parquet format containing either flux or magnitude data and transform it to a standard format.
+It does the following preprocessing steps:

+- Limit number of rows per file to a maximum, splitting the file if necessary.
+- Generate files only with magnitude columns.
+- Convert infinite values to NaN.
+- Convert flux to magnitude.

+Note: dereddening is not implemented yet.

+Preprocessing is done as efficiently as possible and memory usage is limited even with arbitrarily large files.
+The resulting output files are a set of parquet files, which are expected to be much smaller than the original file and suitable to use with the pz-rail algorithms.